<aside> 💡

 Mantle is a Bedrock component that serves as the operating system of Logos.
-It provides essential functionality that allows nodes to participate in Bedrock Services, as well as providing minimal operations to enable anybody to interact with Bedrock.
-It is also responsible for handling Logos notes, which are private-by-default fungible tokens.
+It provides essential functionality that allows nodes to participate in Bedrock Services, as well as providing minimal operations to enable Native Zones and Sovereign Zones to interact with Bedrock.
+It is also responsible for handling Logos notes, which are Bedrock-native fungible tokens.

 Mantle Operations